KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/homework/media-query.md

 Join the KCWiT #codingandcocktails Slack Channel: [kcwit.slack.com](http://kcwit.slack.com)
 {% endhint %}

 Before starting this assignment, view the completed LadyDev Bar & Grill in Chrome.
 Resize the browser to decrease the width.
 Notice regardless of the width the drinks menu and small plates menu display side to side.
-Let's use a media query to have the small plates menu display after the drinks menu when the width is 700px or less.
+Let's use a media query to have the small plates menu display after the drinks menu when the width is 600px or less.

+{% hint style='info' %}
+Google provides breakpoints for different form factors-- dimension and resolution of the screen across different devices.
+600px is a breakpoint for small devices such as small tablet or a cell phone.
+Learn more about [Google's responsive ui layout](https://material.io/guidelines/layout/responsive-ui.html).
+{% endhint %}

 ## Define grid template areas